Kos Island

 For those with more time available, it is also convenient to reach Athens by plane and then take a ferry from Piraeus to Kos.
 The journey is not very short, in fact the crossing takes about 10 hours, but the navigation is night-time and there is a way to optimize times.
 Or you can reach it, always by sea, from the Turkish city of Bodrum.

-Where to stay in Kos
+Where to stay on Kos island

 The island of Kos offers a wide choice of hotels, apartments, holiday homes and resorts of all kinds.
 Its tourist resorts welcome more than 1.5 million predominantly European visitors every summer.